HERE's WHY, No, I WILL NOT 'LET YOU KNOW MY THOUGHTS,' FOr Free:

 First of all, I am an enthusiast of music.
 I write about music because I love it and because I have zero musical talent and cannot make it myself.
 My life would be very bland without it, and a large majority of my time is spent researching, listening and paying attention to the contemporary music landscape.
 I am interested in stories, I love focusing on lyrics and a well-produced beat will likely win me over any day of the week.
 At this point in my career, I do not identify with being a music critic because I prefer to use my writing talents to share music and details about the musician who created it, as opposed to digesting something and explaining why I do or don't like it.
 Plus, I'm only 26.
 I'm still new here.

 I try to write about music I am passionate about whenever I can.
 While being a critic obviously is an inevitable part of my job, I just personally gravitate towards being a supporter.
 A fan.
 I'm curious, and I'm excited.
-And yes, I'm fully aware my stressing out about people asking me for my feedback is a very wonderful first problem to have.
+And yes, I'm fully aware my stressing out about people asking me for my feedback is a very wonderful first world problem to have.
 I know, and I'm sorry.
 Again, this is my personal blog and my space to explain why I don't want to offer my thoughts for free and why I don't want to be someone that deletes emails and goes about their work day.
 It's just the writer in me.

 That being said, tell me exactly how does my feedback as a writer benefit you as a musician?
 You should specify what you are looking for and how you think I can be of assistance given my background, my personal tastes and my area of expertise.